scala-steward/scala-json-schema/README.md

 This is a minimal library to generate JSON schema from Scala ADTs.
 It is built on top of [circe](https://circe.github.io/circe/).

-To reduce complexity and maintenance burden, this library does the absolute minimum: It will traverse your ADT and generate a schema with nested types and properties.
+To reduce complexity and maintenance, this library does the absolute minimum: It will traverse your ADT and generate a schema with nested types and properties.
 No other fields are included.